Concepts

 What is gross income

-- is defined by tax and social‑security legislation
+- defined by tax and social‑security legislation

 Gross income in employment